Create a list of articles to read later. You will be able to access your list from any article in Discover.

 But this has not stopped its widespread use in many parts of society right up to the present, as it continued to be found in shotgun shells, paint, petrol and even makeup.

 It's not only humans who are being affected by the prevalence of lead in the environment.
-During the last
+During the last century the impact of lead on wildlife has become more and more apparent.

 'With elements such as lead, it can cause all sorts of physiological problems,' explains Alex.
 This can include weight loss, lethargy, reduced chick growth and even blindness.
 'But can also it can alter a bird's behaviour, which can be critical for species with complex mating systems.'